Teach Your Cat to Walk on a Leash

 How to put a harness on a cat and train him to walk outdoors

 Before you teach your cat to walk on a leash outdoors, you must make sure that your kitty will be OK with that.
-Some cats love going out for walks with their owner, while others hate it.
+Some cats love going out for walks with their owners, while others hate it.
 You should first leave the harness or walking jacket with its leash on the floor in your home, and let your cat smell it and get used to its shape.

 Once your cat gets used to this weird object, put the harness or walking jacket on him without the leash, and have some kitty treats ready to reward him.
 The first time you train your cat, he might freeze or try to remove the harness/jacket.
 You should hold the treat in front of him to distract him and get him to gradually get used to the harness/jacket.
 Each training session should be short.
 Training a cat requires lots of patience.
 Another good idea is to put the harness or cat walking jacket on your kitty right before his dinner.
 That way, he will be focusing on his food rather than try to get rid of the harness.